OctopusDeploy/blog/blog/2022-q1/githubactions-running-unit-tests/index.md

 ## Conclusion

 GitHub actions is primarily a task execution environment designed to verify and build code, and publish the resulting artifacts.
 There are a number of third party actions that allow you to generate test reports and respond to failed tests, but GitHub actions has some gaps in terms of tracking test results over time.
-Still, the reporting functionality available today is useful, and will only improve over time.
+Still, the reporting functionality available today is useful, and will only improve.

 In this post you learned: